glouppe/info8010-deep-learning/lecture1.md

 class: middle

-The automatic extraction of **semantic information** from raw signal is at the core of many applications, such as image recognition, speech processing, natural language processing or robotic control.
+The automatic extraction of **semantic information** from raw signal is at the core of many applications, such as
+- image recognition
+- speech processing
+- natural language processing
+- robotic control
+- ... and many others.

-Can we *write a computer program* that implements this mechanism?
+How can we *write a computer program* that implements this mechanism?

 ---